moberghr/coding-guidelines/README.md

 };
 ```

-When creating object, assing all properties in object initilaizer.
+When creating object, assign all properties in object initializer.

 ```C#
 // bad